ratflow/ratflow-desktop/README.md

 exec xrandr --output $leftOutput --left-of $rightOutput
 ```

+You can also mute the output and hook some operations to (re)load action.
 Any subsequent file can be included by simply printing all or part of it:

 ```
 ${{cat ~/my_configs/clementine-key-bindings}}
 ```

 <a name="profiles"></a>
 ### Profiles

-Actually, the `config.d` directory path is `~/.config/ratflow/profiles/<profile name>/config.d`.
+The actual location of `config.d` directory is `~/.config/ratflow/profiles/<profile name>/config.d`.
 It means that it belongs to its profile and you can easily switch between profiles by calling `rfreload --p` or `rfreload --profile` command with a name of the profile you are willing to switch to.
 For example:

 ```
 rfreload -p john-home-dark
 rfreload --profile work-vertical-screen
 ```

 It will just create a symbolic link leading to your profile in `~/.config/ratflow/profiles/current`.
 Partial configuration files can also be symbolic links leading to some base profile in order to avoid redundancy.
-If you want to investigate your current profile, use:
+If you want more information about your current profile, use:

 ```
 rfreload -i